 Discover the Hidden Venice of Arts and Crafts

-The city’s arts and crafts were created to express the professional and social interests of the people and the bourgeoisie of venice.
+The city’s arts and crafts were created to express the professional and social interests of the people and the bourgeoisie of Venice.
 Today you can discover them by visiting the workshops of the artisans.

 On the nizioleti, or the white squares you will see on the walls are written the names of the underground canals, paths and walkways.
 There, you will often find words that can be traced back to the craft shops that were located there.
-These were the most common activities like those of the bakers, and the greengrocers but also those related to the businesses in that area.: the squerarioli – the gondola boat workshops – the masons, the blacksmiths, the glass makers.
+These were the most common activities like those of the bakers, and the greengrocers but also those related to the businesses in that area.: the squerarioli – the gondola boat workshops – the masons, the foundry workers, the blacksmiths, the glass makers.
 Come and visit an ancient local craft shop to discover these traditional activities and the original techniques that were used, handed down from father to son, up to the present day.
 In the blacksmith’s forge, you can watch the forging of work tools, decorations or pieces for boats.
 The result is exceptional: artistic wrought iron.

 If you decide to go to Murano you can visit an ancient furnace and watch how glass masterpieces are born, shaped by the heat of the fire.
 In the squeri workshops you will see the squerarioli at work while they build traditional venetian boats, among all the most famous of all, the gondola!

 For those who are more creative, why not take your children to participate in a course to create a real carnival mask then decorate and paint it following precise techniques and using suitable materials to reproduce the masks of the famous and historic Venetian carnival.
 Otherwise, follow us with the little ones to take part in the workshop of a skilled papermaker to create your own real sheet of paper according to traditional methods!